Inferring Capabilities from Task Performance with Bayesian Triangulation: Evaluation Subjects

-We applied our measurement methodology to the \textit{Object-Permanence In Animal-AI: Generalisable Test Suites} (O-PIAAGETS, \cite{voudouris2022evaluating}).
 Object Permanence (OP) is the understanding that objects continue to exist when they go out of view.
 Behaviourally, an agent has object permanence if they behave \textit{as though} objects continue to exist even when they cannot directly perceive them.
-It is a key component of physical common-sense \cite{shanahan2020artificial, lake2017building, baillargeon2011infants}, allowing biological agents to more successfully predict and interact with their environment.
-Object permanence is well studied in cognitive science, where several experimental designs are used to detect its presence in human and non-human animals \cite{scholl2007object, flombaum2006temporal, hare2005human, chiandetti_intuitive_2011}.
-Many of these paradigms are represented in O-PIAAGETS, which contains over 13,000 instances.
+It is a key component of physical common-sense \citep{shanahan2020artificial, lake2017building, baillargeon2011infants}, allowing biological agents to more successfully predict and interact with their environment.
+Object permanence is well studied in cognitive science, where several experimental designs are used to detect its presence in human and non-human animals \citep{scholl2007object, flombaum2006temporal, hare2005human, chiandetti_intuitive_2011}.
+Many of these paradigms are represented in O-PIAAGETS, which contains over 22,000 instances that test OP (as well as over 250,000 control instances that test other skills necessary to complete the main battery of instances).
 We selected three paradigms that test for \textit{allocentric object permanence}, where objects are occluded independently of the observer's actions.
 We also include basic control tasks within the test-suite to evaluate the agent's non-OP capabilities and make the inference process more robust.
-Details about the test-bed design criteria, the included tasks, and why object permanence is difficult to identify are given in the appendix in \ref{app:testbed} and \ref{app:OPTasks}.
+Details about the test-bed design criteria, the included tasks, and why object permanence is difficult to identify are given in Appendix \ref{App:O-PIAAGETs}.

+This scenario tests whether our methods can recover complex cognitive profiles from performance data of agents for which we know the ground truth.
+To do so, the the authors of this paper were divided into two teams, {\em \teamA} and {\em \teamB}. \teamA generated the synthetic dataset, while \teamB defined the measurement layout and attempted to recover the cognitive profiles of the synthetic agents.

+In total, we included 2188 unique instances from O-PIAAGETS, varying along the 12 dimensions outlined in Table ~\ref{tab:OPdimensions}.
+Note the asterisks in the table, denoting that a particular feature was not used in the measurement layouts used for evaluation in this paper.
+This occurred because when constructing the measurement layout, \teamB either did not realise the feature was present in the environment or because it was missed as a possible source of bias or capability.
+Such discrepancies are an unsurprising result of the two-team blind set-up, but also mirrors a situation in which the full ground truth of a population is unnkown.
+Nevertheless, this actually highlights a strength of our evaluation framework; imperfect measurement layouts can still be useful for both inferring agent capabilities and predicting future agent performance.

-{\teamA} generated 30 synthetic agents of four different types to ensure a diversity of behaviour. \textit{Reference Agents} act as reference points, e.g., a perfect agent, an agent with $x$\% success, etc.
+{\teamA} generated 30 synthetic agents of four different types to ensure a diversity of behaviour. \textit{Reference Agents} act as reference points, e.g., a perfect agent, an agent with $x$\% success for various values of $x$.

 \textit{Achilles Heel Agents} have low ability on some dimension, but otherwise perform well and can be said to have object permanence.

 \textit{Context-Specific Agents} have mixed OP performance, doing well in some specific tests/contexts but not others.